A Cavity-Enhanced Spectroscopist's Lens on Molecular Polaritons: Classical Wave Interference in a Fabry-P e rot Optical Cavity

+We arrive at Eq.~\ref{eq:CEF} from Eq.~\ref{eq:CEF2} using the approximation for $\mathcal{F}$ from Eq.~\ref{eq:finesse2}.
+Per Eq.~\ref{eq:CEF}, the effective cavity-enhancement of pathlength with respect to free space is often cited as $\beta \mathcal{F}/\pi$. $\beta=2$ for resonant cw light continuously transmitted through the cavity, as assumed here.
+Other experimental schemes -- including broadband spectroscopy with unresolved cavity modes and cavity ringdown spectroscopy -- feature a smaller effective enhancement factor with $\beta=1$.\cite{thorpe08,adler10, gagliardi14}

-It is instructive to compare the resonant cavity transmission intensity in the presence of absorbers (Eq.~\ref{eq:Leff3}) to that of the empty cavity (Eq.~\ref{eq:peak2}).
-In the limit of small mirror losses, $T+R=1$ and the $T^2/(1-R)^2$ factor in both expressions therefore tends towards 1.
-The empty cavity therefore features a peak fractional transmission intensity of 1, while the absorber-containing cavity transmits a smaller fraction, $1-\alpha(\tilde\nu) L_\textrm{eff}$; the remaining fraction $\alpha(\tilde\nu) L_\textrm{eff}$ is absorbed.
-In comparison, the fraction of light absorbed in a single-pass measurement is given by $\alpha(\tilde\nu) L$ (Eq.~\ref{eq:beer2}).
-We now see the emergence of cavity-enhanced absorption: $\alpha(\tilde\nu) L_\textrm{eff}$ exceeds $\alpha(\tilde\nu) L$ by a factor proportional to $\mathcal{F}$, per Eq.~\ref{eq:CEF}.
-Many spectroscopists use $\beta \mathcal{F}/\pi$ as a rule-of-thumb for this cavity-enhancement factor, where $\beta=2$ when light is continuously coupled into the cavity (as we have assumed here) and $\beta=1$ when a short pulse of light is injected into the cavity.\cite{thorpe08,adler10, gagliardi14} For the cavity in Fig. \ref{fig:emptycavity}, we find $2 \mathcal{F}/\pi = 39$, which is exactly commensurate with the resonant enhancement of the intracavity circulating field seen from Eq.~\ref{eq:IC}.
+In any event, it is instructive to compare the peak cavity transmission intensity in the presence of absorbers (Eq.~\ref{eq:Leff3}) to that of the empty cavity (Eq.~\ref{eq:peak2}).
+The empty cavity transmits a peak fractional intensity of $T^2/(1-R)^2$, while the absorber-containing cavity transmits a factor $1-\alpha(\tilde\nu) L_\textrm{eff}$ less light.
+In contrast, the fraction of light transmitted in a single-pass free-space measurement is given by $1-\alpha(\tilde\nu) L$ (Eq.~\ref{eq:beer2}).
+The effective cavity-enhanced absorption signal, $\alpha(\tilde\nu) L_\textrm{eff}$, exceeds the free-space quantity $\alpha(\tilde\nu) L$ by a factor proportional to $\mathcal{F}$, per Eq.~\ref{eq:CEF}.
+For the cavity in Fig. \ref{fig:emptycavity} we find an enhancement factor of 39, which is exactly commensurate with the resonant enhancement of the intracavity circulating field given by Eq.~\ref{eq:IC}.
 This convergence is no accident; it is precisely the enhanced intracavity field that leads to increased absorption by the intracavity medium.

-We close by re-emphasizing that absorption is cavity-enhanced by a factor proportional to $\mathcal{F}$ only in the limit that $\alpha(\tilde\nu) L \ll 1-R \ll 1$.
+We close by re-emphasizing that absorption signals are cavity-enhanced by a factor proportional to $\mathcal{F}$ only in the limit that $\alpha(\tilde\nu) L \ll 1-R \ll 1$.
 If $\alpha(\tilde\nu) L$ is too large, $\mathcal{F}$ is spoiled and is no longer such a useful metric.
 Eq.~\ref{eq:Leff1} is still valid in this case, and illustrates that the cavity-enhanced absorption factor falls off as $\alpha(\tilde\nu) L$ increases.
-For this reason, cavity-enhanced spectroscopy is usually used to amplify tiny absorption signals, where you get the most ``bang'' for your finesse.
+For this reason, cavity-enhanced spectroscopy is used to amplify tiny absorption signals, where you get the most ``bang'' for your finesse.